 0-approx. 11 years old

-When Pew Research revised its guidelines for generational classifications in 2018, Gen Z didn’t appear on the list as a separate category.
-People born between 1997—the cutoff for Millennials—and the present year were simply called “Post-Millennials.”
+When the Pew Research Center revised its guidelines for generational classifications in 2018, Gen Z and Gen Alpha didn’t appear on the list as separate categories.
+People born between 1997—the cutoff point for Millennials—and the present year were simply called “Post-Millennials.”

-Generation Z has since grown into a economical and cultural force that’s hard to ignore.
-The world’s teens and youngest adults have been behind many of the most biggest fashion trends, political movements, and memes of 2019.
-Even though the oldest Millennials have been in their thirties for almost a decade, the generation has long been synonymous with young people.
-With Generation Z gaining attention, that’s finally starting to change.
+Gen Z has since grown into an economic and cultural force that’s hard to ignore.
+The world’s teens and young adults have been behind many of the biggest fashion trends, political movements, and memes of the last several years.
+Even though the oldest Millennials are in their early 40s, the generation has long been synonymous with young people.
+With Gen Z and Gen Alpha gaining more attention lately, that’s finally starting to change.

-Pew Research defines members of Generation Z as anyone born between 1997 and 2012.
-That means the group spans ages 7 to 22 in 2019.
-The organization cites important political, economic, and technological factors that helped them determine the cutoff from Millennial to Generation Z. Most American Millennials were shaped by 9/11, the Iraq War, and the economic recession of 2008, while members of Gen Z may have little to no memory of these events.
-Generation Z is also notable for being the first generation to be totally immersed in the world of the internet since birth.
+While the dates are still a bit up in the air (some argue that the oldest Zoomers were born in 1995), the Pew Research Center defines members of Gen Z as anyone born between 1997 and 2012.
+That means the group spans ages 12 to 27 as of 2024.
+The organization cites important political, economic, and technological factors that helped them determine the cutoff from Millennial to Gen Z. Most American Millennials were shaped by 9/11, the Iraq War, and the economic recession of 2008, while members of Gen Z may have little to no memory of these events.
+Gen Z is also notable for being the first generation to be totally immersed in the world of the internet since birth.

-As they gain influence, you can expect to hear a lot more about Gen Z-ers and the industries they may or may not be blamed for killing in the 2020s.
+As they gain influence, you can expect to hear a lot more about Gen Z and Gen Alpha, plus the industries they may or may not be blamed for “killing” into the 2020s and beyond.